 Precision Neural Dynamics Lab

-Welcome to the Precision Neural Dynamics Lab!
-Directed by Dr. Adam Rouse, we explore how the brain puts our thoughts into action.
-Healthy people use their arms and hands every day to make complex and precise movements to perform the many activities of daily living.
-However, people with neurologic disease or spinal cord injury are severely limited in their abilities if it is difficult for their brain to signal their hand to move.
-Neural interfacing technology, modern computer processing and robotics are all leading to new ways that we can help patients with paralysis and movement disorders.
+We explore how the brain puts our thoughts into action.
+Healthy people use their arms and hands to make complex and precise movements while performing many activities of daily living.
+But people with neurological diseases or spinal cord injuries may be limited if their brains have trouble signaling their arms and hands to move.
+Neural interfacing technology, modern computer processing and robotics are leading to new ways we can help people with paralysis and movement disorders.

-We design our experiments to generate data that tests current computational models of the nervous system and we then create new computational models based on the experimental data.
-Additionally, by being a research lab within a clinical department, we interact with neurosurgeons and other clinicians regularly to address current, real-world health care challenges.
+Our experiments are designed to generate data that tests current computational models of the nervous system and we then create new computational models based on the experimental data.
+Because our lab is embedded in a clinical department, we interact with neurosurgeons and other clinicians regularly to address current, real-world health care challenges.

 The Department of Neurosurgery at the University of Kansas Medical Center is grateful for the generous support of the research of Adam Rouse, M.D., Ph.D., by the Frank L. and Evangeline A. Thompson Opportunity Fund at KU Endowment.